Top 150 Frequently Asked Core Java Interview Question

 92. How many types of garbage collectors are there in Java?

 Answer: Garbage collection helps in implicit memory management in a Java program.
-As in the Java by making use of the any new keyword we can create objects dynamically and that are the object which once created will also consume some memory and when once the job is over then there are no more references left to that object.
+As in the Java by making use of the any new keyword we can create objects dynamically and that is the object which once created will also consume some memory and when once the job is over then there are no more references left to that object.
 Java makes use of the garbage collection and destroys the object and relieves the space occupied by it in the memory.

 There are four types of garbage collectors: